google/WebFundamentals/src/site/_en/fundamentals/tools/test/index.markdown

 ---
 layout: section
-title: "Types of Testing"
+title: "Test Across Devices and Platforms"
 description: "Learn about testing for the multi-device web.
-Test your site's responsive layouts and performance on real and virtual devices in the cloud."
+Test your site's responsive layouts and performance on real and virtual devices."
 introduction: "Learn about testing for the multi-device web.
-Test your site's responsive layouts and performance on real and virtual devices in the cloud."
+Test your site's responsive layouts and performance on real and virtual devices."
 article:
   written_on: 2014-05-29
   updated_on: 2014-05-29